CUSTOMER: Here’s one — nine pence.

 It is not as easy as one would like to determine if an intervention really, truly, honest to goodness makes someone better.
 It is why my conversation with the nurse was unconvincing for both of us.
 She perceives causality and improvement.
 She is better.
 I perceive bias and self-delusion.
 I know she is not better.
 Even though she is.

 For now I will ask the question again.
-Its like a zen koan: if a tree falls in the forrest and there is no one to hear it does it make a sound?
+Its like a zen koan: if a tree falls in the forest and there is no one to hear it, does it make a sound?
 (Well, no, it doesn’t (3)).
 If the patient thinks they are better with a therapy when objectively they are not, are they better?

 - Daptomycin in the treatment of patients with infective endocarditis: experience from a registry.
 Am J Med.
 2007 Oct;120(10 Suppl 1):S28-33.

 - Saw Palmetto for Benign Prostatic Hyperplasia.
 N Engl J Med 2006;354:557-66.

 - The answer is no, it doesn’t not make a sound.
 This was definitely proven in an experiment by Bob and Ray over 40 years ago.

 - Acupuncture Does Not Reduce Radiotherapy-induced Nausea, But Patients Believe It Does